Commercial Property & Casualty Business Insurance Solutions

 Each coverage section specifies a limit, which is the maximum amount the insurer will pay for a covered loss.
 These limits can be per accident, per person, or total per policy period, depending on the coverage type.

-The ISO framework serves as a model, with Texas policies tailored to meet state-specific regulations and requirements.
-Insurers in Texas adapt the ISO forms to comply with Texas Department of Insurance guidelines, ensuring that coverage meets or exceeds state legal requirements.
-It's essential for businesses to consult with an insurance professional to understand how these adaptations might affect their coverage.
+The ISO framework serves as a model, with policies tailored to meet state-specific regulations and requirements.
+Insurers nationwide adapt the ISO forms to comply with State Department of Insurance guidelines, ensuring that coverage meets or exceeds state legal requirements.
+It’s essential for businesses to consult with an insurance professional to understand how these adaptations might affect their coverage.